ExcellentProgrammingTricks/bootstrap4-boilerplate/README.md

 # bootstrap4-boilerplate

-Bootstrap 4 boilerplate is a front-end template for professional web development.
+Bootstrap boilerplate is a professional front-end template.

+This project can be used for any type professional web development.
+Remove bootstrap css and js file with a link this project act like HTML boilerplate.
+Huge experience work on this project, it's very fast, changeable and adaptive for general purpose.

 ## File Structure